 We strongly support this motion.
 Before explaining our arguments, let me define the motion.
 We are going to talk about homework in every school in Japan.

-We have two points.
-First point is “harmful efforts”.
-And second point is “decreasing teacher’s burden”.
-So, let me explain our first argument.
+We have two points in our argument.
+The first point is “harmful efforts” and the second point is “decreasing teacher’s burden”.
+Let me explain our first argument.
 Our claim is that homework has harmful efforts on educational development of school students.

 Our reasoning is as follows.
-First, some students tend to dislike study by obliged to do homework.
-At least, most of students are not into homework.
-In the first place, studying is not something to be obliged.
-It is something to satisfy intellectual curiosity.
-Imagine about one year old babies.
-They always look around, crawling from corner to corner and touch something unfamiliar with them, sometimes bite them.
-In this way, they learn new things and spread their worlds.
+First, some students tend to dislike studying but are obliged to do homework and most of students are not enthusiastic about homework.
+Studying, in fact, is not something to be obliged but rather for satisfying intellectual curiosity.
+Imagine one-year old babies.
+They are always looking around, crawling from corner to corner, and touching, even biting, everything unfamiliar to them.
+In this way, they learn new things and expand their understanding of the world.
 That’s how studying should be.
-It’s not good for students to be obliged to study by their teachers and mother.
-Being obliged will lead to some problems between family.
-That’s the one of causes some students tend to dislike study.
+It’s not good for students to be obliged to study by their teachers or parents.
+Being obliged will lead to problems between family.
+That’s one of the reasons some students tend to dislike studying.

 Next let me explain second reason.
-Some students have memorized wrong way to study by homework.
+Some students have memorized the incorrect way to study with homework.
 I’ll give you some examples.
-In high school, students have lots of things to do, like hobby, club activity, part-time job and so on.
-So How do students who have little time to do homework deal with it?
-Some of them do homework during class, which is inefficient not only to do homework but also to take class.
-In worst case, they just copy it from their classmates.
-Of course, it makes nothing.
-But they get score as long as they do homework and misunderstand how to study.
-Who says homework works adequately in these situations?
-We should abolish homework in order to let students to misunderstand wrong way to study.
-For all these reasons, we beg to propose.
+In high school, students have lots of things to do, like hobbies, club activities, part-time jobs and so on.
+So how do students who have little time to do homework deal with it?
+Some of them do homework during class, which is inefficient not only with regard to the homework but also to the class.
+In a worst-case scenario, they copy it from their classmates.
+Of course, it means that they would learn nothing.
+But they receive a passing score as long as they finish homework without understanding how to properly study.
+Who thinks homework works adequately in these situations?
+We should abolish homework in order to let students understand the right and wrong ways to study.
+For all these reasons, we strongly support the motion.
 Thank you.

 5 (406 words)